chicio/chicio.github.io/src/posts/2022-10-03-swiftui-path-svg-scale.md

 $$

 Guess what?
-Inside the `Core Graphics` framework we already have the `CGAffineTransform` struct with various init methods, one each type of transform (rotate, scale and translation, but shear seems missing :laughing: ).
+Inside the `Core Graphics` framework we already have the `CGAffineTransform` struct with various init methods, one for each type of transform (rotate, scale and translation, but shear seems missing for unknown reasons
+:laughing: ).
 In our case we will use `CGAffineTransform(scaleX: <value>, y: <value>)`.
 Which are the value to be used as scale factor?
 For our goal we need to calculate the ratio between the `rect` parameter of the `func path(in rect: CGRect) -> Path` function (that as we said before it is the `CGRect` in which we are drawing our shape) and the bounding rect of the path itself.
 Luckily, SwiftUI exposes a beautiful `boundingRect` property on the `Path` that is exactly what we need.